 In addition, the “bingo moment” should be in the present time of the story, not in a flashback.
 In the title story of Lee Smith’s collection, “Me and My Baby View the Eclipse,” an otherwise happily-married housewife and mother, Sharon, has been having a clandestine affair with a local pharmacist, Raymond.
 Then, on a day when he comes to her house so they can watch the eclipse in her backyard and then go to her bed, they are discovered afterward by her six-year-old coming home from school.
 Raymond, nearly dressed, distracts the child, but the next day, when the girl asks who he was, Sharon says, “Oh, just nobody,”and suddenly realizes that is true.
 This is the bingo moment.
 The affair is over.
 She will always love Raymond, but she loves her family and her life more.

 A lesser writer might have flashed back to the near-discovery of the affair.
 A lesser writer might have had her mulling over what happened yesterday and telling the reader the affair ended then.
 But it didn’t.
 It ended when her semi-aware daughter asked a question she never wanted asked.
 It ended in the present.

-For the writer, one way to troubleshoot a story-in-progress that doesn’t quite work is to look at it scene by scene and ask if each element is leading up to the bingo moment.
-If not, get rid of it or revise it so that it does.
-Ask if the bingo moment is in the present of the story.
-If not, move it.
-Small changes can sometimes add up to big differences in the effect the work has on the reader.
+Writers sometimes like to scoff at the concept of a defining bingo moment in contemporary stories, but I would argue that, in the most powerful works, they’re usually there.
+One way to troubleshoot a story-in-progress that doesn’t quite work is to look at it scene by scene, ask if each element is leading up to the bingo moment, and remove or revise any element that isn’t.
+Then, make sure that the bingo moment is in the present of the story.
+This can be a valuable tool for making the work memorable, suggesting small changes that can add up to big differences in the effect the work has on the reader.